 Skip to main content

-Cardiff Haematology Acute Myeloid Leukaemia Research Unit
+Cardiff Haematology Acute Myeloid Leukaemia (AML) Research Unit

 Our aim is to learn more about the biology of AML, discover and characterise new therapeutic targets and to test and identify better treatments for AML patients.

-As part of the CRUK funded Experimental Cancer Medicine Centre (ECMC) a translational programme identifies candidate agents for inclusion in the national trials and supports associated biobanking and biomarker activity as well as early phase clinical trials.
+As part of the CRUK funded Experimental Cancer Medicine Centre (ECMC), a translational programme identifies candidate agents for inclusion in the national trials and supports associated biobanking and biomarker activity as well as early phase clinical trials.

 Research